-MQSUN+ in action: MQSUN+ supported Madagascar to develop an M&E and implementation plan aligned to their multisectoral nutrition plan.
+MQSUN+ in action: MQSUN+ supported Madagascar to develop a monitoring and evaluation (M&E) and implementation plan aligned to their multisectoral nutrition plan.
 However, a lack of recent data on prevalence of micronutrient deficiencies in Madagascar made it very challenging to rank nutritional problems or agree on target outcomes.
-With the momentum generated in an implementation and M&E planning workshop, the need to conduct a micronutrient survey in the country was identified.
+With the momentum generated in an M&E and implementation planning workshop, the need to conduct a micronutrient survey in the country was identified.
 MQSUN+ supported Madagascar to develop a scope of work for this micronutrient survey.
-UN agencies who attended the workshop were active in promotion and follow up of this initiative, including seeking funding to conduct the survey.
+UN agencies who attended the workshop were active in the promotion and follow up of this initiative, including seeking funding to conduct the survey.
 The ultimate outcome was the achievement of a micronutrient survey in Madagascar that was procured via national funding.